 No tech at the table is a big one and applies to everyone.
-Also, agree that hot-button topics (curfews, homework, etc.) will be off limits during this time, and so will parental lectures.
+Also, agree that hot-button topics (curfews, homework, etc.) will be off-limits during this time, as will parental lectures.

 Consider sending everyone off with a substantial snack to evening activities and then have a lighter dinner later when everyone is home again.
 Or it may just be a before-bed snack of a bowl of cereal shared together.
 Meals don’t have to be homemade or even all that special.
 The face-to-face interaction is what counts, not what’s actually being served.

 Weekends are also a great time to squeeze in a family meal.
 Weekend nights are usually spoken for when it comes to your teen’s social life, but what about a regular family breakfast or brunch?
-It doesn’t even have to be every weekend, but maybe twice a month.
-Pull out that old waffle maker you haven’t used in forever or go out to everyone’s favorite brunch spot.
+It doesn’t have to be every weekend, but maybe twice a month.
+Pull out that old waffle maker you haven’t used in forever or go to everyone’s favorite brunch spot.

 Taking time away from everything as a family during the teen years is something you don’t want to give up.
 Families are pulled apart in so many directions in today’s go go go culture.
 Sometimes it can get to the point that you feel like strangers passing each other in the halls of your home.
 It can also leave all of you feeling stressed out, frazzled, and exhausted.

 Every one of you needs a break and a chance to spend quality time together.
 It’s also just a few short years before these teens of yours will be heading off to college and starting their own lives.
 Now is when you want to take advantage of these last chances to solidify their foundation and build memories as a family.